layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 VIMES is written in Python and builds on several open-source scientific Python packages.
 Numerical data processing — including array manipulation, linear interpolation of intermediate frames, and storage of processed frame data in compressed .npz format — relies on NumPy [@Harris:2020].
 Reading COMPAS detailed output files, which are stored in HDF5 format, is handled by h5py [@Collette:2023].
 The animation rendering pipeline uses PyGame to render frames and merge them into an MP4 file. [@Shinners:2025] The optional TULIPS color mode uses the temperature-to-color conversion utilities from the TULIPS package [@Laplace:2022].
 Image assets used in the default cartoon rendering mode are loaded using Pillow [@Clark:2015].

 # Acknowledgements
 The authors would like to thank all the members of the UCSD Gravitational-Wave Paleontology Lab for their constructive feedback and help with this project.
-We like to thank the UCSD URS program for their support and sponsoring this summer research project.
+We would like to thank the UCSD URS program for their support and for sponsoring this summer research project.

 # References